-From the third interval tower after Bitchdaughter Tower [and after]: this is the square tower just before the steps going down at Victoria Bar, from here you have a clear but distant view of the Minster, this is at the opposite side of the walled city so you get a good impression of the size of old York [perhaps to match the impression your feet are giving you!].
+From the wall-walk above Victoria Bar [and after]: from here you have a clear but distant view of the Minster, this is at the opposite side of the walled city so you get a good impression of the size of old York [perhaps to match the impression your feet are giving you!].
 To the left of the Minster and much closer to you is the tower of St Mary's, Bishophill Junior.
-The spire to its right is the medieval church of St Mary's, Castlegate, [Castlegate, unsurprisingly, runs from the city centre to Clifford's Tower].
+The spire to the right of the Minster is the medieval church of St Mary's, Castlegate, [Castlegate, unsurprisingly, runs from the city centre to Clifford's Tower].
 Just across the road from you is a Victorian Methodist chapel, the housing just inside the Walls throughout this part is Victorian.

 You get closer views of St Mary's, Bishophill Junior, for about the next 150 metres -that is way past the marker for the church set into the pavement of the wall-walk at the next interval tower.
-This St. Mary's is [as explained in "basics"] the oldest church in York.
+This St. Mary's is, as explained in "basics", considered the oldest church in York.
+P.10.6.

-If you look outside the Walls the most interesting building is the attractive late Victorian school looking a little like a palace-castle in a Disney cartoon.
+From Sadler Tower just after Victoria Bar: outside the Walls, slightly to the left and almost a kilometre away you can see the clock tower of what was York's second largest sweet factory, it was closed down shortly after Terry's, originally a York family firm, was taken over by multi-national Krafts.
+Rather closer and a little to your right is an attractive late Victorian school looking a little like a palace-castle in a Disney cartoon.
 It is pleasing to imagine that its architect, like Disney, wished to delight children; after all it was built when the law had just been changed to rescue those under eleven from employment and sociologists say the Victorians invented childhood, by developing the idea that children should be treated as special.
 Eventually you can see this palace of childhood quite well at the end of a road leading to the Walls but it is still about 200 metres away.
+P.10.4.